 Six questions for IDAC’s project manager, Pernilla Hulth

 Pernilla Hulth is in charge of the project implementing the new identity access control (IDAC) system at Karolinska Institutet.
-IDAC will be replacing KIMKAT at the start of 2018.
+IDAC will be replacing KIMKAT in 2019.

 Hi Pernilla, what will be the biggest difference between IDAC and KIMKAT?